 Ibiza’s Old Town is the historic heart of the sun-kissed Spanish island and a must for anyone who loves an island getaway with a bit of antiquity.
-Also referred to as Dalt Vila, which means “High Town” in the local tongue, the elevated 16th-century settlement commands impressive views of the harbor and the neighboring island of Formentera.
+Also referred to as Dalt Vila, which means “High Town” in the local tongue, the elevated 16th-century settlement commands impressive views of the harbour and the neighbouring island of Formentera.

 Age-old monasteries, cathedrals, museums, and battlements tell of its history, all enclosed by a defensive heptagon-shaped wall.
 In-between historical monuments, you’ll stumble upon contemporary upscale restaurants and quirky handicraft stalls.